The 153rd Open will take place at Royal Portrush from 13-20 July, marking the third time the Championship has been held there.

 It is not a requirement, however it is strongly recommended that users of powered wheelchairs or mobility scooters have Third Party Liability Insurance in case of injury or damage to persons or property.

-Power sockets for charging electric wheelchairs and mobility scooters will be available at the event.
+Power sockets for charging electric wheelchairs and mobility scooters will be made available at the Accessibility Hub in the main Spectator Village.

-In order to be eligible for free parking at the event, an Accessible Parking Permit such as a Blue Badge or equivalent must be provided in advance as evidence.
+To be eligible for free parking at the Championship, an Accessible Parking Permit such as a Blue Badge or equivalent must be provided in advance as evidence.
 To apply for accessible parking at The Open, please email accessibility@randa.org.

 There is no public car parking at Royal Portrush or in the immediate surrounding area.
 All public parking will be located at The Open Park & Ride facilities, where dedicated buses will be available to transport spectators to the course.
 The main public car parks are grass and the double decker buses used to transport spectators to and from the course all have low floor access and are fitted with a ramp.
 Spectators displaying a Blue Badge (or equivalent Accessible Parking Permit) will be directed to park in the area of the car park closest to the bus stop.